 Example of Direct Speech:

-In this example, the words inside the quotation marks (“I will meet you at the park at 3 PM.”) are exactly what John said.
+In this example, the words inside the quotation marks (“What an incredible performance!”) are exactly what John said.

 2. Indirect Speech: